Himani2908/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-I Developed an interactive annual sales report for Store using Microsoft Excel.
-Performed data cleaning and transformation, created Pivot Tables and Charts, and designed a dynamic dashboard using slicers and KPIs.
+#Store Data Analysis (Interactive Dashboard creation using MS Excel)
+##Project Objective
+Store wants to create an annual sales report for 2022.
+So that, Store can understand their customers and grow more sales in 2023.